jpniederer/Dev-eryday/_posts/2018-12-23-Weekly-Update-December-17-23.markdown

 ---
 layout: post
 title:  "Weekly Update: December 17 - 23, 2018"
-date: 2018-12-23 11:01:00 +0000
+date: 2018-12-23 20:15:00 +0000
 categories: Dev-eryday
 ---

-This was pretty much a true week off.
+This was pretty much a true week off so just a quick update.
 Nothing but a little minor reading and finishing up a video course from last week.
 It was a nice break from technology.

 ## Finished